How to Files Taxes After Marriage

 Have a conversation with your spouse about monetary decisions that can affect your tax liability for next year.
 Will you have a baby?
 Go back and finish your college degree?
 Pay off debt?
 Start investing?
 What charities will you support?
 Will you be moving or buying a house?

-Knowing the answers to these questions will help you avoid any surprises at tax time next year.
+Knowing the answers to how to file taxes after marriage will help you avoid any surprises at tax time next year.